vasiliskou/Experimentation_Hub_for_RAG/README.md

   * Rerank RAG (retrieves documents then reranks them for relevance)
   * Online RAG (fetches documents from the web in real-time)
   * Agentic RAG (agent decides whether to use local retriever, web retriever, or conversation history)
+  * Graph RAG (represents documents as a graph of entities and relationships to answer queries via graph traversal)
 * Flexible **chunking strategies**:
   * Recursive, character-based, or token-based splitting
   * Configurable chunk size and overlap